-Restrain your use of ALL CAPS in email to solitary words that need further emphasis (or, better yet, use italics or underlining for that purpose, if your e-mail client provides for that treatment).
+Restrain your use of ALL CAPS in email to solitary words that need further emphasis.
+Better yet, use italics or underlining (if possible with your e-mail system).

 7. Find a writing coach

-If simply reading this post about email composition makes you nervous, look for a writing coach.
+Has simply reading this post about email composition made you nervous?
+If yes, then look for a writing coach.
 Sometimes, educational therapists or even professional organizers with an emphasis in business skills also can help streamline the process of writing e-mails, reports, and so forth.